frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 Sometimes to change what we\'re doing, to do a different job, to go here, go there, solve some other problem---that\'s also to serve.

-St. John of the Cross says that to be prepared to lose and to see all others win belongs to valiant souls.

-One of the qualities of such souls is that they will give rather than receive, even until they come to give themselves.
+St. John of the Cross says, "To be prepared to lose and to see all others win belongs to valiant souls. ...
+One of the qualities of such souls is that they will give rather than receive, even until they come to give themselves" (John of the Cross, *Points of Love*, Point 58).

 We should try and serve other people around us as we would like to be served.
 Sometimes service alone is not enough.
 No husband or wife just wants service.
 They want love, affection.

 We try to serve with refinement.
-Sometimes you have to be careful not to serve too much so that somebody might say, Would you ever sit down and just be still for a while?
+Sometimes you have to be careful not to serve too much so that somebody might say, 'Would you ever sit down and just be still for a while?'

 In our service, we try to pass unnoticed, because that\'s the way God wants us to serve.
 We can often give great example by our service.
 Sometimes it\'s the greatest service we give in our home---a good example to our children, to our friends.

 Christ washed the feet.
 At the level of feet, we\'re all equal.
 Christ begins the institution of the Eucharist by washing feet (John 13:1-17).

 First, every day and foremost, we have to take care of our spiritual life.
 The norms of our plan of life---they\'re not an end, but the means.
-They allow us and allow the Word of God to inspire us in a regular way.
+They allow the Word of God to inspire us in a regular way.
 Through those means, we constantly place ourselves at the service of God, saying: